 Criminal Defense Lawyers Fight for You in Southern NJ

-If false statements by an officer, a false police report, or other police misconduct has resulted in serious criminal charges, the experienced criminal defense attorneys of the Law Firm of John J. Zarych can fight for you.
+If false statements by an officer, a false police report, or other police misconduct has resulted in criminal charges in Cape May, the experienced criminal defense attorneys of the Law Firm of John J. Zarych can fight for you.
 With more than 40 years of combined criminal defense experience, our criminal defense attorneys can work to defend your rights and freedom.
 To schedule a free and confidential legal consultation, call 800-508-9768 or contact us online.